 The agricultural economy is heavily dependent on feed technology.
 The Midwest is one of the largest feed production and grain processing regions in the world.
 Feed manufacturing is also a global business with a growing demand for qualified technical professionals.

-- Understand animal nutrition, feed mill operations management and their application to feed quality, safety, and profitability;
+- Understand feed formulation, feed mill operations management and their application to feed quality and safety, worker safety and profitability;

 - Identify chemical, biological and physical hazards in grain and feed;